opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 ### OpenTelemetry Metrics Data Model

-OpenTelemetry uses a well documentated [Metrics Data Model](https://opentelemetry.io/docs/specs/otel/metrics/data-model/).
+OpenTelemetry uses a well documented [Metrics Data Model](https://opentelemetry.io/docs/specs/otel/metrics/data-model/).
 The linked article explains all the details of the various supported metric types.
 We will do a less thorough approach and inspect example points to collect the necessary information.
 With our example setup, we can find data points similar to this (shortened) example: